 Chase is one of the top mortgage lenders in the U.S. Each year, Chase originates many home loans, ranking its mortgage business among the likes of Wells Fargo, Quicken Loans and Bank of America.
 Chase offers all major mortgage types, including fixed-rate, variable-rate, jumbo, FHA, VA and a low-income and low-down-payment option called the DreaMaker® Mortgage.

 In addition to mortgages, Chase, headquartered in New York, offers retail banking, credit cards, auto loans, investment and corporate banking, investment services and commercial banking.
 Chase is publicly traded under the stock symbol JPM on the New York Stock Exchange.

 Does Chase Operate in My Area?

-Chase originates loans in all 50 states and has loan lending experts in the following 30 states: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Massachusetts, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
+Chase originates loans in all 50 states.
+You can connect with one of their home lending advisors in Washington, D.C. and the following 38 states: Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.

 National Mortgage Rates